PB SRINIVAS

 PRATIVADI BHAYANKARA SRINIVAS

-(22 Sep.1928 - 14 April 2013)
+(22 September 1928 - 14 April 2013)

 True to the saying that musicians are special emissaries of fine arts capable of entertaining, and even assuaging sagging moods, many of his numbers had this special characteristic and effect to mollify the dejected people.
 His philosophical songs, in particular, struck a right chord to palliate the pains of disturbed minds.

-niceties and/or messages in all his songs for the listeners.
+He treated his listeners and audience differently and they also experienced his numbers differently.
+He was indeed elegant, of course not flamboyant, and invariably had some subtle niceties and/or messages in all his songs for the listeners.
 The texture of his voice was peerless.
 He was a uniquely gifted singer.

-waft through the air spreading the flagrance of his memorable numbers and carry music lovers into delightful and enrapturing bouts, especially sending
+Though his departure has inevitably caused a vacuum hard to fill, the solace is that his songs already available in soft forms will continue to waft through the air spreading the flagrance of his memorable numbers and transport music lovers into delightful and enrapturing bouts, especially triggering old-timers into nostalgia.

 (R.SAMPATH)